-In this unique program, in which the federal government chose to utilize a commercial enterprise for both integration services and delivery, WWTAS instituted the Factory Express Initiative to deliver 78 custom racks and six complete cloud systems with FlexPod® Data Center Architecture in time to meet the client's aggressive deadline.
+In this unique program, in which the federal government chose to utilize a commercial enterprise for both integration services and delivery, WWT instituted the Factory Express Initiative to deliver 78 custom racks and six complete cloud systems with FlexPod® Data Center Architecture in time to meet the client's aggressive deadline.

-The WWTAS team is comprised of specialists in systems, virtualization, storage, testing, network engineering and database development with vast experience in high-availability clustering and enterprise systems management.
-Over 30 resources spent two months in the warehouse working 12-hour days, seven days a week to meet the client's aggressive timeline.
+The WWT team is comprised of specialists in systems, virtualization, storage, testing, network engineering, database development and cloud computing with vast experience in high-availability clustering and enterprise systems management.
+More than 30 resources spent two months in the warehouse working 12-hour days, seven days a week to meet the client's aggressive timeline.

-As all of the FlexPods required configuration, custom cabling, testing, staging and shipping, WWTAS utilized WWT’s North American Integration Center in St. Louis, Missouri.
-WWTAS immediately established 30,000 sq. ft. of dedicated space for the program comprised of 17,500 sq. ft. for inbound material staging and cabinet builds, 12,500 sq. ft. for staging, storage and crating, and 2,500 sq. ft. for testing.
+As all of the FlexPods required configuration, custom cabling, testing, staging and shipping, WWT utilized our North American Integration Center in St. Louis, Missouri.
+We immediately established 30,000 sq. ft. of dedicated space for the program comprised of 17,500 sq. ft. for inbound material staging and cabinet builds; 12,500 sq. ft. for staging, storage and crating; and 2,500 sq. ft. for testing.
 A transformer with 380 amps and 208 voltage was added to support increased power demands.

 Longstanding partnerships with NetApp and Cisco Systems helped streamline product procurement for the FlexPod components, including NetApp unified storage systems, Cisco® Unified Computing System™ servers and Cisco Nexus® fabric.
-WWTAS also worked hand-in-hand with NetApp pre-sales engineers to validate all configurations, establish pricing and create a bill of materials (BOM).
+WWT also worked hand-in-hand with NetApp pre-sales engineers to validate all configurations, establish pricing and create a bill of materials (BOM).